Mali junta chief demands end to economic sanctions

 “Today is an opportunity for me to congratulate and encourage them for all their efforts to bring security and peace to Mali,” he said of the troops.

-The urging came as a protest against foreign troops was expected in Mali’s capital Bamako on Tuesday.

 France has 5,100 soldiers deployed across the Sahel as part of its anti-jihadist Operation Barkhane.
-There are also 13,000 members of a UN peacekeeping force in Mali.
+There are also 13,000 UN peacekeepers in Mali.

+French President Emmanuel Macron told the UN General Assembly on Tuesday that “the second these states wish us to leave or consider that they can fight terrorism alone, we will withdraw.”

 Comments